-Applicants will possess a relevant PhD (or nearing completion for PDRA) or equivalent qualification/experience in a related field of study.
-The successful applicant will be a nationally recognised authority in Environmental Science, Geomorphology or Hydrology and possess sufficient specialist knowledge in the discipline to develop research programmes and methodologies.
-The successful applicant will also be able to work collaboratively, supervise the work of others and act as team leader as required.
-Applicants will have a secure knowledge of relevant fluvial processes; expertise relevant to working with, processing and analysing large spatial datasets; and experience of the application and evaluate of numerical models in geomorphic/hydrologic contexts.
+Applicants will possess (or be close to completion of) a relevant PhD or equivalent qualification/experience in a related field of study.
+The successful applicant will be a nationally recognised authority in marine ecosystem science or on specific marine forest assemblages, and possess sufficient specialist knowledge to develop research programmes and methodologies.
+The successful applicant will be able to work collaboratively, supervise the work of others and act as team leader as required.
+They will be confident conducting reviews and meta-analyses or historical analyses and have published research in internationally-recognised journals.

 Please ensure you read the Job Description and Person Specification for full details of this role by clicking on the attachment.

 To find out more about what we offer our staff, please visit: Benefits | Prospective Staff | University of Exeter

 We are a member of the prestigious Russell Group of research-intensive universities and in the top 150 universities in the world (Times Higher Education World University Rankings 2022 and QS World University Ranking 2022).
 We combine world-class teaching with world-class research, achieving a Gold rating in the Teaching Excellence Framework Award 2017.